 You’re the expert

-Pro: As a real estate agent you know the ins and outs of your community.
+Pro: After taking real estate classes at an accredited real estate school and passing the exam, you’ll need to be the expert on all things real estate.
+As an agent you know the ins and outs of your community.
 You can recite neighborhood comps in your sleep.
 You know what areas have the highest-ranking schools.
 And you have more specific knowledge, like whether that newly listed bungalow is in a flood plain, which would require costlier insurance.
 Your clients can rely on you to be their trusted advisor because you’re the expert.

 Con: You’re being trusted with someone’s life savings.
 The stakes are high and even a small error can cost your client thousands of dollars.
 For example, if you put an offer on a home and then miss a deadline for an inspection contingency, your client could be contractually obliged to buy the house or lose their earnest money if they decide to walk away.

 You wear a lot of hats